effedonati/run_analysis/CodeBook.md

 ============================================================================================

 ##(Project of Coursera's Getting and Clearing Data Course)

 --------------------------------------------------

  __NOTE:__ all fields are the average of each sample grouped by activity and  subject;

 --------------------------------------------------
-- Subject
-   STRING: FROM Subject\_1 TO Subject\_30, IDENTIFIES THE VOLUNTEER

 - Activity
    STRING: TYPE OF ACTIVITY - CAN BE ONE OF
      - WALKING